 FGCs are meetings led by family members to plan and make decisions for a child who is at risk.
 They are convened by FGC coordinators.
 Previous evaluations have found promising results of FGCs at pre-proceedings, but they used less robust methods, and have not been able to establish causality, due to the lack of a robust comparison group.

-This evaluation is part of the Department for Education’s Supporting Families: Investing in Practice programme, which aims to help safely keep children with their parents, by seeking to work with local authorities to adopt and adapt FGCs and two other projects (Family Drug and Alcohol Courts, and the Mockingbird model of foster care).
+This evaluation is part of the Department for Education’s Supporting Families: Investing in Practice programme, which aims to help safely keep children with their parents, by seeking to work with local authorities to adopt and adapt FGCs, as well as two other projects (Family Drug and Alcohol Courts, and the Mockingbird model of foster care).

 There are also four secondary questions, relating to changes in: i) the perceived inclusiveness of how the local authority worked with the parent(s), ii) sustainment of living arrangement following a court judgment, iii) time spent in care, and iv) the likelihood of that court proceedings go ahead.

-We have commissioned Coram to design and conduct the evaluation.
-The randomised controlled trial is randomised at the family level in 24 local authorities in England.
+Coram have been appointed to design and conduct the evaluation.
+The RCT is randomised at the family level in 22 local authorities in England.
 Local authorities will identify families who start pre-proceedings on a rolling basis, and these will be randomised through an online randomisation platform to either receive care-as-usual, or care-as-usual plus referral for an FGC at the pre-proceedings stage.

 Local authorities involved in the trial should make no changes to their care as usual, except for in the course of normal practice.
 As such, nobody who would have received a family group conference in the absence of the Supporting Families, Investing in Practice Programme, will be denied one.